This post contains affiliate links. See our disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Mezcal: This is one of the base spirits.
-We used Del Maguey Vida Mezcal because it offers aromas of tropical fruit, honey, and roasted agave and notes of ginger, cinnamon, and tangerine.
-For a low-proof version of this drink, try Monday Zero Proof Mezcal in place of the mezcal.
+Mezcal: This is a spirit made in Mexico with agave, sugar, and alcohol that is aged in an underground pit lined with wood.
+We used Del Maguey Vida Mezcal because it has a palatable mezcal flavor with notes of ginger, cinnamon, and tangerine.
+For a low-proof version of this drink, try MONDAY Zero Alcohol Mezcal in place of the mezcal.

 Tasting Notes